artur-ciocanu/launch.en/help/launch-reference/publishing/publishing-flow.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-In Adobe Experience Platform Launch, the publishing flow refers to the process of creating libraries, testing builds, and approving them for production.
+The tags publishing flow in Adobe Experience Platform refers to the process of creating libraries, testing builds, and approving them for production.

 The available actions that you can make on a library depend on the library's state and the level of permission you have.
 In addition, a library's state also affects the resources it contains (rules, data elements, and extensions) depending on what is upstream in the publishing flow.